HomeMy WebLinkAboutAgenda Bill 10.A 02/03/2003CITY OF PETALUMA, CALIFORNIA "

 a similar condition imposed by SPARC on the Baker Ranch project, raises serious issues

-regarding the mission of SPARC and their ;ability to have continued discretion over the
+regarding the mission of SPARC and their ,ability to have continued discretion over the

 architectural review process in Petaluma.